oliviertassinari/react-swipeable-views/README.md

 ## The problem solved

 Check out the [demos](http://oliviertassinari.github.io/react-swipeable-views/) from a mobile device (real or emulated).
-It is tiny (<4kB) and quickly render the first slide then lasy-load the other.
+It is tiny (<4kB) and quickly render the first slide then lazy-load the other.

 ## Simple example
 ![alt tag](docs/usage.gif)